Vital Training For Everest Base Camp Trek

-We have thousands of visitors entering Nepal every year for Everest Base Camp Trek.
+We have thousands of visitors entering Nepal every year for EBC Trek.
 We often hear the same question from most of them.
 They are; - “How do I prepare for the trek?” & “How hard is the Trek?”.
 Many people take the Everest Base Camp trek as something impossible for untrained trekkers & It’s true that the trek is tougher than lots of people imagine it.
 While the trek is tough, it is still possible to complete the trek smoothly with proper training & preparation.
 With the right attitude & training, trekkers of all ages, sizes & shapes can complete the trek & have a wonderful time during their journey.

-Everest Base Camp Trek is a non-technical trek that doesn’t require any mountaineering experience.
+This Trek is a non-technical trek that doesn’t require any mountaineering experience.
 Despite it being an achievable trek that most trekkers can complete easily, there are some challenges that come along your way on this journey.
 The highest point on your trek will be Kala Patthar which stands at just over 5500m.
 Even the starting point of your trek will be at an altitude of 2800m at Lukla airport.
 Depending on your fitness level, you’ll have to train & prepare for yourself.
-You should get yourself physically & mentally ready to take on this challenge & also don’t forget to check in with your doctor before taking any physical challenges.
+You should get yourself physically & mentally ready to take on this challenge & also don’t forget to check in with your doctor before taking on any physical challenges.

 One of the best ways to prepare for your trek is to get out for some short or long hikes.
 You can search for some hike trails around your town & go for a walk.
 Get used to long walks & learn more about your body & how far you can push yourself.
 You’ll be walking for at least 6 hours a day during your trek.
 So, you definitely need to get used to taking long walks.
 Also, try carrying some weights while hiking to check your stamina & fitness level, that’ll help you enjoy your upcoming trekking more comfortably.